Tadodaho: Contemporary leaders and issues

-As Tadodaho in 1968, George A. Thomas demanded the return to the Iroquois of 25 wampum belts that were held by the New York State Museum.
+As Tadodaho in 1968, George A. Thomas demanded the return to the Haudenosaunee of 25 wampum belts that were held by the New York State Museum.
 Thomas said:

 "it was wrong for our grandfathers to give away the wampum.
 The wampum tells of old, old agreements and passes on the thoughts of our grandfathers.
 We would like to see them.
-Our people would like to touch them."An anthropologist described the conflict as "the great wampum war", and the issue affected the relationship between the Iroquois people, the New York State Museum, and academia.
+Our people would like to touch them."An anthropologist described the conflict as "the great wampum war", and the issue affected the relationship between the Haudenosaunee people, the New York State Museum, and academia.
 Thomas had emphasized spiritual leadership and said the wampum belts represented important traditions for the people.
 This was in the period of Native American activism that led to passage of NAGPRA, federal legislation to protect Native American cultural resources and encourage museums to return remains and grave goods to the nations.

 On December 7, 1968, Leon Shenandoah was selected as the next Tadodaho.
 He worked in daily life as a custodian at Syracuse University.
 Shenandoah asserted both the political responsibilities and spiritual nature of his role.
 He opposed any of the Haudenosaunee's entering into gambling enterprises, warning of the moral problems associated with such decisions.
 He was highly respected for his spiritual leadership and, when he died in 1996, his death was mourned by Native Americans across the United States.
-He had served as Tadodaho for over 25 years during a period of major changes among the Iroquois and other Native American nations, who have been reasserting sovereignty.
+He had served as Tadodaho for over 25 years during a period of major changes among the Haudenosaunee and other Native American nations, who have been reasserting sovereignty.

 In 2002, Sidney Hill was selected as the Tadodaho.
-He has been active in land claim cases in New York, by which the Iroquois nations have sought return or compensation for lands they were forced to cede to New York in the aftermath of the American Revolutionary War.
+He has been active in land claim cases in New York, by which the Haudenosaunee nations have sought return or compensation for lands they were forced to cede to New York in the aftermath of the American Revolutionary War.
 The federal courts have upheld some land claim cases.

 In 2005, Hill led a group of Onondaga to file papers in United States federal court claiming land ownership over 4000 sqmi in Upstate New York.
 The ownership assertion by the Onondaga included land along Lake Ontario from the Thousand Islands through Syracuse, to the border of Pennsylvania, and including Onondaga Lake.
 Hill wanted to highlight the desire of his people to see Onondaga Lake restored to environmental health.

-In May 2013, Tadodaho Hill sent a letter to several Iroquois communities in an effort to guide their relation to the Confederacy and its traditional principles.
+In May 2013, Tadodaho Hill sent a letter to several Haudenosaunee communities in an effort to guide their relation to the Confederacy and its traditional principles.
 He (and others) have opposed the Oneida Nation of New York's May 16, 2013 agreement with New York State that would involve the tribe's putting their land in trust, accepting New York taxes, and additional New York jurisdiction over their affairs, as part of a deal to gain gambling.
 (According to Doug George-Kanentiio, a Mohawk journalist, this tribe is not officially part of the Haudenosaunee, as it did not exist when the Confederacy was formed.)